-You’ve probably set some travel goals for 2016.
+You’ve probably set some travel goals for the new year.
 But, with hectic work schedules and bills to be paid, actually sticking to your travel dreams can be a bit tricky.
 Whether your goal is to go to that luxury destination you’ve always wanted to visit, or just take a small family trip you’ve been meaning to take for years, we’ve rounded up five tips to help keep you on track for travel.

 (1) Realize the importance of travel:

 One of the biggest reasons people don’t get a chance to visit the destinations they hope to is that they often hold on to the idea that travel isn’t a necessity.
 With mortgages and children and everyday stress, the first thing to get deleted from people’s “to-do” lists is often travel.
 The best advice we can offer is to make travel a priority.
 There are so many things people are willing to take debt on for--school, clothes, shoes, dinner out--yet travel rarely makes the list.
 Realize that travel, in many ways, is just as important as education.
 In fact, we would argue that travel is education.
 Treat travel like any other item on your to-do list: something that has to be done no matter what.
 When you approach it with that mindset, you’ll find it’s much easier to follow through with making that dream trip happen.

 A great way to encourage saving for your trip and proper budgeting is to leave yourself visual reminders.
 Have you always wanted to go to Napa but haven’t been able to save up to do so?
 Change your phone background to a picturesque image of wine country--it’ll encourage you to think twice before spending that extra $5 everyday on a latte.